MSztanderaKolanek/datacamp-certificates/README.md

 # DataCamp Certificates Repository

-This repository contains my certificates and statements of accomplishment from DataCamp.
+This repository contains my certificates and statements of accomplishment from DataCamp platform.
-Below is a list of the courses I have completed, covering topics in Python, SQL, Data Science, Machine Learning, and Big Data with PySpark.
+Below there is a list of the courses I have completed, covering topics: Python, SQL, Data Science, Machine Learning, and Big Data with PySpark.

 ## 🚀 Courses Completed